mrotmensch/Sloth/MapReduce/cleaning_stage/README.md

-# MapReduce programs for cleaning Wikipedia data
+# MapReduce for cleaning Wikipedia data

 To clean the data of links between articles use mapper\_pagelinks.py as the mapper and reducer.py as the reducer.